RohanPramanik56/SQL/05_Orcale SQL/FlowControlAndConversionFunctions.md

 -- Display birth dates in the format DD-MON-YYYY SELECT worker_name, TO_CHAR(birth_date, 'DD-MON-YYYY') AS formatted_birth_date
 FROM workers_details;
+/* Explanation:
+This query selects the worker_name and the birth_date, converting the birth_date to a string in the format DD-MON-YYYY.
+*/

 -- Display the birth month and year as Month YYYY SELECT worker_name, TO_CHAR(birth_date, 'Month YYYY') AS birth_month_year
 FROM workers_details;
+/* Explanation:
+This query selects the worker_name and the birth_date, converting the birth_date to a string in the format Month YYYY.
+*/

 -- Display the day of the week for each birth date SELECT worker_name, TO_CHAR(birth_date, 'Day') AS birth_day
 FROM workers_details;
+/* Explanation:
+This query selects the worker_name and the birth_date, converting the birth_date to a string representing the day of the week.
+*/

 -- Display the birth date in the format YYYYMMDD SELECT worker_name, TO_CHAR(birth_date, 'YYYYMMDD') AS birth_date_formatted FROM workers_details;
+/* Explanation:
+This query selects the worker_name and the birth_date, converting the birth_date to a string in the format YYYYMMDD.
+*/

 -- Display the century of the birth date as CC
 SELECT worker_name, TO_CHAR(birth_date, 'CC') AS birth_century
 FROM workers_details;
+/* Explanation:
+This query selects the worker_name and the birth_date, converting the birth_date to a string representing the century.
+*/
 ```

 -- **TO_NUMBER Function**